 f2,1) Main intent is empirical, aesthetical and human reconstruction, interpretation and evaluation of

-the selected material from author's intention to reception history by a diversity of methods.
+the selected material from the author's intention to its reception history by a diversity of methods.

 f2,2) Text, context and situation reconstruction and analysis are comparable to those of exegesis.

 ◦ It highlights the intent of the author with his perspective, self-understanding and background.